-An ordinary expense is one that is common and accepted in your field of trade, business, or profession.
+An ordinary expense is one that is common and accepted in your trade or business.
 A necessary expense is one that is helpful and appropriate for your business.
 An expense does not have to be required to be considered necessary.